 The Procedure of Promotion as an IAS Officer

-The State Government with the discussion of central government provides a list of PCS officers to get promotion as IAS officer.
+The State Government with the discussion of the central government provides a list of PCS officers to get promotions as IAS officers.
 The list should not exceed the vacancies as on the first day of January of the year the meeting is held.
 In accordance with Rule 9 of the recruitment rules, there are only specified and limited positions for recruitment.

 There will be no committee meeting held if there is no categorical vacancy on the first day of January for the officers of state in accordance with Rule 9 of the Recruitment Rules.

-- There are certain criteria to appoint a PCS to IAS promotion.
+- There are certain criteria to appoint a PCS for IAS promotion.
 The committee looks after these criteria before proposing an officer’s name.

 - The administrator should not have any charge sheet filed against him during the time of service